log0div0/testo/docs/tutorials/15 - for/README.md

 ## What you're going to learn

-In this guide you're going to learn about `for` clauses in Testo-lang.
+In this tutorial you're going to learn about `for` clauses in Testo-lang.

 ## Introduction

-Our guides are getting to the end, we've learned about all the main features available in Testo-lang, except for one, which we're going to focus on in this guide: loops.
+Our tutorials are getting to the end, we've learned about all the main features available in Testo-lang, except for one, which we're going to focus on in this tutorial: loops.

 Up until this moment we've been developing tests without loops - there weren't just any need in them.
 But, of course, sometimes you may encounter a task when you have to do several repeatable actions - and that's where loops come in handy.